Jonsy13/cra-runtime-env-setup/README.md

 <script src="%PUBLIC_URL%/env-config.js"></script>
 ```

+**Note -**
-Note - If you are making changes in paths of above file, update the CMD accordingly.
+1. **If you are making changes in paths of above files, update the CMD accordingly.**
+2. **Only make those variable runtime enabled, which are not exposing any security vulnerability to your application, as windows object can be updated by user from browser as well.**